condense9/hark-lang/guide/src/vm/index.md

 # The VM

-This section is aimed at developers who want to improve Teal, or port it to a new (cloud) platform, or at anyone who's interested in how Teal works.
+This section is aimed at developers who want to improve Hark, or port it to a new (cloud) platform, or at anyone who's interested in how Hark works.

-*The Teal VM is the main "interesting" and novel contribution in this project.
+*The Hark VM is the main "interesting" and novel contribution in this project.
-Teal, the language, does not present anything new -- it's simple an alternative skin on familiar concepts.*
+Hark, the language, does not present anything new -- it's simple an alternative skin on familiar concepts.*